 Section 205-4.5 of Chapter 205, Land Use Commission, Hawaii Revised Statues, lists permitted uses within the agricultural districts.
 Among others, the permitted uses include "Public, private, and quasi-public utility lines and roadways, transformer stations, communications equipment building," and "Wind energy facilities, including the appurtenances associated with the production and transmission of wind generated energy; provided that such facilities and appurtenances are compatible with agricultural land."
 While the State Land Use Law recognizes the need for public, private and quasi-public utility lines and roadways to be permitted within agricultural districts, and including wind energy facilities, Section 205-4.5 does not specifically permit telecommunication towers.
 In recent years, however, technological advances in the telecommunications industry have grown considerably and services to the general public have become widespread.
 This is especially true in rural areas where traditional land-line telephone service is sometimes unavailable due to the high cost of installing power poles and lines.
 The growth of the cellular telecommunications industry is a worldwide phenomenon and has generated a need for increased telecommunication infrastructure including telecommunication towers and antennas.
-The proposed monopole is part of the expansion of VoiceStream's telecommunication infrastructure and will enable them to expand their service area to the Mt.
-View area to provide uninterrupted telecommunication services to its customers throughout the County of Hawaii.
+The proposed monopole is part of the expansion of VoiceStream's telecommunication infrastructure and will enable them to expand their service area to the Ainaloa/Orchidland area to provide uninterrupted telecommunication services to its customers throughout the County of Hawaii.
 A Hawaii Supreme Court ruling has determined that a Special Permit would be the appropriate means to establishing telecommunication towers and antennas within the State Land Use Agricultural District.

 The land upon which the use is sought is suited for the uses permitted within the district, however, the proposed use will not interfere with such uses.
-The subject property is an agricultural resource and is used primarily for growing orchids.
-The Land Study Bureau's Detailed Land Classification System classifies soils within the subject property as "D" or "Poor."
+The subject property is not an agricultural resource and has been reserved for park or school area at the time of the Ainaloa Subdivision development.
+It is used primarily for the community recreation facilities.
+The Land Study Bureau's Detailed Land Classification System classifies soils within the subject property as "E" or Very Poor.
 The Agricultural Lands of Importance to the State of Hawaii (ALISH) Map considers the area as unclassified.
-The property is suitable for agricultural uses and will continue to be used for that purpose.
-The monopole site will be limited to 400 square feet of land area and thus will not seriously impair the agricultural productivity or potential of the subject property, nor will it seriously or significantly deplete the County of Hawaii's agricultural land resource.
+The monopole site will be limited to 400 square feet of land area, and thus, will not seriously impair the agricultural productivity or potential of the subject property, nor will it seriously or significantly deplete the County of Hawaii's agricultural land resource.

 The use will not substantially alter or change the essential character of the land and the present use.
-The proposed tower site is limited to a 400 square foot portion of a 35-acre property that is presently used for agricultural operations.
-Although the flagpole will be visible from Highway 11, it is set back approximately 550 feet and will not substantially alter or change the essential character of the land nor alter or change the existing uses on the property.
+The proposed tower site is limited to a 400-square foot portion of a 2.76-acre property that is presently used for the community recreation activities.
+Although the flagpole will be visible from Ainaloa Boulevard, it is set back approximately 250 feet away and will not substantially alter or change the essential character of the land nor alter or change the existing uses on the property.
 As the property has been originally cleared, it is not anticipated that cultural, archaeological or botanical resources will be affected.
-Should any unidentified sites or remains be discovered during the land clearing or construction stages, our standard condition, on stop work in the area, shall be included as a precautionary measure.
+Should any unidentified sites or remains be discovered during the land clearing or construction stages, our standard condition, to cease work in the area, shall be included as a precautionary measure.